Profit from the Seven Zones of Loyalty Program Performance

 Choice: “Let me choose my rewards”

-Social: “Connect me with community and causes” - Execute an exceptional experience:
+Social: “Connect me with community and causes”

 From member onboarding to ongoing interaction ensuring the experience is simple, personal, and valuable, surrounded by surprise and delight!